graphql/graphql-spec/spec/Section 6 -- Execution.md

       * If {fragmentType} is not {null} and {DoesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
       * Let {fragmentSelectionSet} be the top-level selection set of {selection}.
-      * Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, taggedMemberName, visitedFragments)}.
+      * Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, taggedMemberFieldName, visitedFragments)}.
       * For each {fragmentGroup} in {fragmentGroupedFieldSet}:
         * Let {responseKey} be the response key shared by all fields in {fragmentGroup}.
         * Let {groupForResponseKey} be the list in {groupedFields} for